joshlawrence/2p/setlist.md

 - piano man
 - 500 miles
 - like a virgin
-- baby got back
+- take it easy
 - I'm a believer
-- summer lovin
+- pour some sugar on me
 - you may be right
 - only the good die young
-- my girl (paul?)
+- my girl (?)
 - shout
 - the greatest c&w song

 ## SET 2

+- baby got back
 - proud mary
 - don't stop believing
 - whiskey bent, hellbound